 Most Garmin and SportDOG systems come with both long probes and short probes.
-With the other brands it depends on the unit.
+With other brands, it depends on the unit.
 We include them on the accessories list in each ecollar's description

-This can vary depending on the weather conditions and the thickness of the coat or under coat of your dog.
+This can vary depending on the weather conditions and the thickness of the coat or undercoat of your dog.

 All ecollars need to be very snug to work.
 When fit properly, they are tighter than many inexperienced users are comfortable with.
 If the collar is too loose you have 2 problems -- inconsistent skin contact (see above), and they can rub causing serious skin irritation.
 The best way to fit an ecollar is high on the neck, just off to one side of the larynx, and very snug.
 If the collar is fit properly it should not move from this position, even on a very active dog.